geerlingguy/ansible-role-gitlab/README.md

 GitLab includes a number of themes, and you can set the default for all users with this variable.
 See [the included GitLab themes to choose a default](https://github.com/gitlabhq/gitlabhq/blob/master/config/gitlab.yml.example#L79-L85).

+    gitlab_grafana_enable: "true"
+Gitlab includes a Grafana server to monitor its own metrics.
+If you have your own Grafana server, you can disable this one.

 ## Dependencies

 None.